 It’s not often that a classical violinist reaches superstar status, yet Itzhak Perlman has managed to reach it and stay there.
 Arguably one the greatest violinists of all time, Perlman is beloved and celebrated as much for his prodigious talent as his charm and humanity.
-On May 6, 2021, Perlman will be returning to the State Theatre for a special 75th birthday celebration.
+On February 5, 2022, Perlman will be returning to the State Theatre .
 This unique program will feature a solo recital with Perlman and his longtime pianist Rohan De Silva as well as a new multi-media experience.
 The masterful violinist’s life has been anything but ordinary, and now audiences will get a glimpse into his fascinating life.

 Born in Tel Aviv, Israel in 1945, Perlman took an interest in the violin after hearing a classical performance on the radio.
 At the age of four, he contracted polio leaving him paralyzed and unable to play the violin while standing.
 An obstacle that would leave most aspiring musicians defeated only propelled Perlman to keep going.
 At the young age of 13, Perlman came to the United States in 1958 to study at the Juilliard School in New York City with renowned teachers Ivan Galamian and Dorothy DeLay.
 His biggest breakthrough as a musician came with a national television appearance on The Ed Sullivan Show when the television host decided to feature Israeli artists from the newly established state.